raspberrypilearning/tech-toys/en/step_5.md

 --- task ---

-If you want your helicopter to move more smoothly, you can instead add code to move upwards inside your helicopter's `forever`{:class="blockmotion"} loop.
+To have your helicopter move more smoothly, you can instead add code to move upwards inside your helicopter's `forever`{:class="blockmotion"} loop.

 ![helicopter sprite](images/helicopter-sprite.png)